Date of Award:

 Marvin W. Halling

 Alder, Tyson Scott, "Determining Natural Frequencies Using Embedded and Placed Sensors under Ambient and Shaker Excitation" (2017).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5857.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .